Kheirallah-Elie/SmartHomeDocumentationTechnique/README.md

 }
 ```

-To avoid modifying the entire Database after each device toggle, the Web App was designed early on so that only the ID's of the selected User, Home, Room and Device, along with the state of that device to be transfered to the IoT Hub through the Azure Function.
-Unfortunately, the JSON payload from the Arduino contains the entire database, and was communicated in the last week of the project, which made seamless integration between the Web App and the Arduino quite difficult.
+To avoid modifying the entire Database after each device toggle, the Web App was designed so that only the ID's of the selected User, Home, Room and Device, along with the state of that device to be transfered to the IoT Hub through the Azure Function.
+Note that the JSON payload from the Arduino contains the entire database, which made seamless integration between the Web App and the Arduino quite difficult.

+> [!caution]
+>
+> Rising issues:
+>
+> - JSON compatibility mismatch between the app's payload and the Arduino configuration.
+> - Requires manual intervention to update the JSON format in IoT Hub or Arduino settings.

+> [!note]
+>
+> Addressing current compatibility issues will unlock the full potential of the system.

 ### Database Schema